Identifying a Psychopath: 20 Subtle and Hidden Signs

 20 21 Subtle and Hidden Signs

-1. They have a “black-leather toughness combined with boyish innocence,” according to psychologist Kevin Dutton.
+1. They have a “black-leather toughness combined with boyish innocence,” according to psychologist Kevin Dutton and my own experience.
 This doesn’t mean the psychopath will literally dress in black leather.
 It’s more of a feeling that he or she is street-smart or has been around the block more than a few times, while at the same time you sense a girlish or boyish innocence and goodness.

 2. Psychopaths embody incongruity.
 This is an important one.
 The example given in #1 is one possible manifestation of an overall pattern of incongruity, or contradiction, the psychopath displays.
 He or she may contradict themselves from one sentence to the next, or it may take a few weeks or months for a completely different point of view to emerge.
 On one day he may express deep sympathy for the plight of the homeless, and then on another, contemptuously question how anyone could become so “worthless.”
 Incongruity also manifests as the hot-cold-hot-cold ‘feelings’ they have for us, going from warm and interested to cold and insensitive.
 This pattern of incongruity is embodied in their demeanor and runs throughout all aspects of their behavior.
 Watch for incongruity, and run far and fast if you see it.